credativUK/redmine_image_clipboard_paste/README.md

 ## Features

 * Paste images from the clipboard
+* Drag and drop image files directly into the input element
 * Added to ticket as an attachment
 * Added into the comment text field using Redmine's markup language